tslocke/hobocookbook/manual/dryml-guide.markdown

 In addition to the most important goal behind DRYML - creating a template language that would encourage re-use in the view-layer, a secondary goal is for templates to be concise, elegant and readable.
 One aspect of DRYML that helps a lot in this regard is something called the *implicit context*.

-This feature was borne of a simple observation that pretty much every page in a web-app renders some kind of hierarchy of application objects.
+This feature was born of a simple observation that pretty much every page in a web-app renders some kind of hierarchy of application objects.
 Think about a simple page in a blog - say, the permalink page for an individual post.
 The page as a whole can be considered a rendering of a BlogPost object.
 Then we have sections of the page that display different "pieces" of the the post -- the title, the date, the author's name, the body.
 Then we have the comments.
 The list of comments as a whole is also a "piece" of the BlogPost.
 Within that we have each of the individual comments, and the whole thing starts again: the comment title, date, author...
 This can carry on even further, for example some blogs are set-up so that you can comment on comments.

 This structure is incredibly common, perhaps even universal, as it seems to be intrinsically tied to the way we visually parse information.
 DRYML's implicit context takes advantage of this fact to make templates extremely concise while remaining readable and clear.
 The object that you are rendering in any part of the page is known as the *context*, and every tag has access to this object through the method `this`.
 The controller sets up the initial context, and the templates then only have to mention where the context needs to *change*.